Vikas0693/kudvenkat-angular/readme-tutorial.md

     c)*Whenever we need like LoginComponent inside listComponent and we have to use its selector in ListComponent.html then we will do routing in employee-routing.module.ts d)we are not importing emoloyee-routing.module in employee.module.ts because neither create nor list component has child components to be routed to. e)*Order of imporing modules is important in app.module.ts from perspective of routing.module.ts in it.

+Video 34: Creating shared modules
+    a)Shared modules may re-export other common angular modules(Common,Forms Modules) b)Should not have providers
+    c)Should not import or re-export modules that have providers d)Can be imported in all modules where we need shared modules e)ng g m shared/shared --flat -m employee/employee command is used to create shared module f)Moved Common/ReactiveFormsModule from employee.module to shared.module